Aryetis/Obenkyobo/Readme.md

 ## Resources licensing (fonts, icons, pictures)

-Everything used in this software is "free-to-use and share in any way" (tldr version).
+Every resource used in this software is "free-to-use and share in any way" (tldr version).
 Still, credit is given where credit is due.
-You can find the details about who made what in the following file
+You can find the details about who made what in the following file.
+I m not a lawyer, trying my best to play by the rules there...
 <a href="https://github.com/Aryetis/Obenkyobo/blob/master/Src/Obenkyobo/Resources/LICENSES">Resources Licenses and Details</a>

 ## For developpers, dummies, and future me.
 How to compile it ?
 And other dev related tricks and whatnot.